thibaultmg/acm-rag-content/docs/acm/2.15/observability/main.md

 - You must configure an object store to create a storage solution.

+  **Important:**

-  - **Important:** When you configure your object store, ensure that you meet the encryption requirements that are necessary when sensitive data is persisted.
+  - When you configure your object store, ensure that you meet the encryption requirements that are necessary when sensitive data is persisted.
 The Observability service uses Thanos supported, stable object stores.

-You might not be able to share an object store bucket by multiple Red Hat Advanced Cluster Management Observability installations.
-Therefore, for each installation, provide a separate object store bucket.
+  - You must use a separate object storage bucket for each hub cluster.
+    Each Observability installation requires a dedicated, unique bucket.
+    Multiple writes to the same storage path at the same time causes data corruption, historical metrics loss, and stops the Thanos Compactor.

   - Red Hat Advanced Cluster Management supports the following cloud providers with stable object stores: